New Zealand PM says no republic plan following queen's death - NewsBreak

 New Zealand PM says no republic plan following queen's death

-WELLINGTON, New Zealand — (AP) — New Zealand Prime Minister Jacinda Ardern said Monday that her government will not pursue any moves to change the country into a republic following the death of Queen Elizabeth II.
+Prime Minister Jacinda Ardern said Monday that her government will not be pursuing any moves toward changing New Zealand to a republic following the death of Queen Elizabeth II .

-Ardern said she thought New Zealand will eventually become a republic, and it would probably happen within her lifetime, but that there were more pressing issues for her government.
+Ardern said she thought New Zealand would eventually become a republic, and it would probably happen within her lifetime, but that there were more pressing issues for her government to pursue.

-The remarks were her first about the New Zealand republic debate since the queen's death, and reflect previous comments she has made on the issue.
+Her comments represent the first time she has spoken about the New Zealand republic debate since Elizabeth's death, and reflect previous comments she has made on the issue.
 Ardern has also previously expressed her support for the country eventually becoming a republic.

-Under the current system, the British monarch is New Zealand's head of state, represented in New Zealand by a governor-general.
-The governor-general's role these days is considered primarily ceremonial.
+Under the current system, the British monarch remains New Zealand's head of state, represented in New Zealand by a governor-general.
+The governor-general's role is these days considered primarily ceremonial.

-Still, many people argue that New Zealand won't fully step out from the shadows of its colonialist past and become a truly independent nation until it becomes a republic.
+Still, many people argue New Zealand won't be able to fully step out from the shadows of its colonialist past and become a truly independent nation until it does become a republic.

 “There's been a debate, probably for a number of years,” Ardern said.
 "It's just the pace, and how widely that debate is occurring.
 I've made my view plain many times.
 I do believe that is where New Zealand will head, in time.
 I believe it is likely to occur in my lifetime.